 This morning we fly to Paris.
 After time to check in to our Paris hotel and freshen up, we travel to La Villette, for a cruise down the canals and through the locks to the quay near the Musée d’Orsay.
 Walking down the grand boulevards and through the small back streets it is easy to overlook the importance of the waterways to the evolution of Paris.
 The Canal Saint Martin was built in the time of Napoleon I to supply fresh water to the growing population of the city, funded by a tax on wine.
 Today the streets around the canal in the 10th arrondissement are full of cafes and boutiques and the area is a popular destination for Parisians.
 This evening we meet for dinner at a local bistro.
 Overnight Paris (B, D)

 Charles V transformed an existing fortress into a royal chateau in the 1360s and the Palais du Louvre remained a royal residence – demolished, rebuilt and extended by successive monarchs – until Louis XIV took his court to his splendid new palace at Versailles.
 After the Revolution the Louvre became a public museum and today contains one of the world’s great collections of art and sculpture.
 Our visit this morning looks at some of the highlights of this magnificent collection followed by time to explore the collection at leisure.
 This evening we travel to the north-eastern edge of Paris to the Philharmonie de Paris, designed by French architect Jean Nouvel, the inaugural performance was held in January 2015.
-This striking modern building is a cultural institution in Paris, composed of concert halls, exhibition spaces, restaurants and bars.
+This striking modern building is a cultural institution in Paris, composed of concert halls, exhibition spaces and restaurants.
 Overnight Paris (B)

 The Palais Garnier is one of the most famous opera houses in the world, a symbol of Paris like Notre Dame Cathedral, the Louvre, or the Sacré Coeur Basilica.
 Built from 1861 to 1875 for the Paris Opera, it became known as the Palais Garnier in recognition of its opulence and its architect, Charles Garnier.
 Adorned with gold leaf, coloured marble, paintings, and sculpture from the top artists of the day, the opera house was about as subtle as Versailles and sparked controversy in post-Revolutionary France.
 An undoubted highlight of the tour will be this morning’s private guided tour of the Palais Garnier, including a presentation of its history and architecture.
 This evening we return to the Palais Garnier for an operatic performance.
 Overnight Paris (B, L)